-We are now accepting applications for our summer internship positions.
-Descriptions of the available internships and application instructions are listed below.
+We are currently accepting applications for our Fall 2014 internship positions.
+Descriptions of available internships and application instructions are listed below.

 Please direct any questions about these opportunities to Todd Ruffner at firstname.lastname@example.org, or call him at (202) 828-9660 ext.
 24. Please do not send application materials directly to Mr. Ruffner.